 Hydro Ottawa or its agents will respond to all power quality concerns and verify the power supply at the Service entrance.
-There is no fee for this initial review, and it shall be carried out when work Load resources are available.
+There is no fee for this initial review, and it shall be carried out when resources are available.

 If the source of the power quality problem is from Hydro Ottawa's power supply and where industry standards are not met, Hydro Ottawa will rectify the problem at no Cost to the Customers affected.
-Hydro Ottawa will use appropriate industry standards (e.g., IEC, IEEE, CAN3-C235-83) and Good Utility Practice, as per its Power Quality Guideline (see ECG0008), while maintaining power quality on the Distribution System.
+Hydro Ottawa will use appropriate industry standards (e.g. International Electrical Commission (IEC), Institute of Electrical and Electronics Engineers (IEEE, CAN3-C235-83) and Good Utility Practice, as per its Power Quality Guideline (see ECG0008), while maintaining power quality on the Distribution System.